vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 If the login was started on a phone, the user can in this step choose to be remembered in the browser for a quicker registration or login the next time.
 The "Remember me in browser" option is default on for mobile devices.

-If the login was started on desktop, the user confirms that the emoji in Vipps matches the one on the landing page, and confirms the login.
+If the login was started on desktop, the user confirms that the emoji in the app matches the one on the landing page, and confirms the login.

 ![Confirmation of subscription](../images/vipps-login-step4-2.svg)